Finding out that you have motor neurone disease (MND) can be overwhelming for you and your family.

 Be kind to yourself

-Some family and friends may avoid you as they find it too difficult to cope with MND.
-Others, however, may become a lifeline for you and your family in the months and years ahead and your friendship may even become stronger due to MND.
+Some family and friends will become a lifeline for you and your family in the months and years ahead.
+Your friendship may even become stronger due to MND.
+Others may find it too difficult to cope with MND and avoid you.

-It’s very likely, among the people in your wider circle, that some new people will become much closer to you as they respond to your needs.
+It’s likely that some people will become much closer to you as they respond to your needs.

-Sometimes, it’s not easy to accept assistance from others, and you may feel uncomfortable reaching out for help.
-It’s good though to try and allow people to assist you, when you feel ready.
+Sometimes, it’s not easy to accept help from others.
+You may not feel comfortable reaching out for help.
+It’s good to let people to assist you, when you feel ready.

-Accepting assistance may give you more quality time with your loved ones.
-Assistance may also help with your fatigue, as well as support your ability to enjoy and participate in events outside the home.
+Accepting help may give you more quality time with your loved ones.
+It can help with your fatigue, and support your ability to enjoy and take part in events outside the home.

-It may be worth jotting down a list of simple things people can do for you.
-That way, if someone asks how they can help, you can quickly think of something you are comfortable with.
+You could try jotting down a list of simple things people can do for you.
+That way, if someone asks how they can help, you can suggest something.
 It might be as simple as: